 While on the other hand, it requires a powerful distribution strategy to get your message across and make sure that in the billions of users available on the web you reach those few hundreds to which your message can resonate.

-If you haven’t realized it yet, technologies change our behaviors.
-I’m not going to mention to the latest survey report from the most sought agency to prove my point.
-Just answer to this simple question: what’s the first thing you do in the morning, as soon as you open your eyes?
+If you haven’t realized it yet, technologies affect our behaviors or more precisely certain behaviors can be amplified through technologies.
+As a thought experiment, what’s the first thing you do in the morning, as soon as you open your eyes?

 Chances are you’ll probably pick up your smartphone, to either go on social media or engage with someone in a digital manner.
 That might sound trivial.
 Yet just a couple of decades ago that was unthinkable.

 One of the effects of those technologies is to change our habits and the way we do things.
-If we used to consume most content on a TV screen, now younger generations might feel normal to consume content on devices which are a few inches.
+If we used to consume most content on a TV screen, now for younger generations might feel normal to consume content on devices that are a few inches wide.

 That makes the experience different and also its perception.
 Armed with that the marketer needs to know how to deliver a message in the format that fits the medium and thus its audience.